Marian Collier (actress): Life and career

 Collier was born in East Chicago, Indiana, the daughter of Romanian parents Valeria and John Chulay.
 She was the sister of assistant director and production manager, John C. Chulay who died in October 1988, from a heart attack on the set of the new ABC sitcom television series Coach.
 Collier attended Washington High School.
 She moved to New York to become a model.

 Collier began her career in 1957, appearing in the television series The George Burns and Gracie Allen Show.
 In 1963, she won the role of Marilyn Scott, a school teacher in the new NBC drama television series Mr. Novak.
 The series ended in 1965.
-She also appeared in other television programs including Mannix, Leave It to Beaver, Law & Order, Emergency!, The Dick Van Dyke Show, McHale's Navy, The Farmer's Daughter, Police Story, Welcome Back, Kotter, Bachelor Father, Gidget, Marcus Welby, M.D. and Maverick.
+She also appeared in other television programs including Mannix, Leave It to Beaver, Law & Order, Emergency!, The Dick Van Dyke Show, McHale's Navy, The Farmer's Daughter, Perry Mason, Police Story, Welcome Back, Kotter, Bachelor Father, Gidget, Marcus Welby, M.D. and Maverick.
 She also co-starred and appeared in films such as The Hunting Party, Roadracers (as Liz), Three the Hard Way, Rock-A-Bye Baby, Timeline and Some Like It Hot.
 Collier retired in 2009.
 Her last credit was from the television program iCarly.